 Superglue, what a great invention, so many uses, so versatile, but anyone who uses it knows it has the ability to find it’s way into and onto places you may not have intended.
 This story is about one such episode.

-Installing a kisser button is not a difficult task and Fred was quite right to feel confident, and soon determined the correct position, installed the button and proceeded to tie it in, once tied in a tiny drop of superglue was applied to the knot with a toothpick, good practice, no problems so far.
+Installing a kisser button is not a difficult task and he was quite right to feel confident, and soon determined the correct position, installed the button and proceeded to tie it in, once tied in a tiny drop of superglue was applied to the knot with a toothpick, good practice, no problems so far.

-“Perfectly” said Fred with a straight face.
+“Perfectly” said Jason with a straight face.

 If you don't like archery you probably won't like me....and I'm okay with that.